Greek Alphabet and Glossary

 The process where sororities and fraternities take in new members.

-A secret ceremony of a Greek organization.
+A secret ceremony of a fraternity/sorority.
 Ritual elements are sacred to each sorority and fraternity and have been handed down through the generations.
-Only initiated members are exposed to the secret rituals of their fraternity or sorority.
+Only initiated members are exposed to the secret rituals of their chapter.

-A sorority member who is disassociated from her sorority to serve as a recruitment guide.
-Each PNM will be assigned a rho gam during formal recruitment.
+A Panhellenic sorority member who is disassociated from their sorority to serve as a recruitment guide for individuals going through Panhellenic primary recruitment.
+Each PM is assigned a Rho Gamma (RhoGam) during primary recruitment.